-• As a school with a church foundation, Christian values of love, respect, tolerance, caring, compassion, forgiveness, underpin everything we do;

-• We nurture and encourage the pupils and have happy children who feel safe in their school;

-• We aim to promote sustainability and an awareness of ECO and global issues; and British values - democracy, respect, tolerance of different faiths and beliefs;

-- We value the contribution all the children make to the life of our school and have a School Council and an Eco Council; - We tackle difficulties for individuals as quickly as possible - We respect diversity.
+- •As a school with a church foundation, our stated Christian values of Stewardship, Courage, Hope, Forgiveness, - Friendship and Compassion, and the values of respect, tolerance, caring and compassion, underpin everything we do;We nurture and encourage the pupils and have happy children who feel safe in their school. - We aim to promote sustainability and an awareness of ECO and global issues; and British values democracy, respect, tolerance of different faiths and beliefs. - We value the contribution all the children make to the life of our school and have a School Council, Peer Mediators and an Eco Council. - We tackle difficulties for individuals as quickly as possible. - We respect diversity.
 We know that treating people equally is not simply a matter of treating everyone the same.
 We adopt the Norfolk Inclusion Statement's view that inclusion is: "The process of taking necessary steps to ensure that every young person is given an equality of opportunity to develop socially, to learn and to enjoy community life."